 GETTING INVOLVED IN WDFA EVENTS

 Between 65-70 billion animals are killed for food each year on average.
 October 2 is an opportunity for animal lovers to come together and make a statement on the animals’ behalf.
-Something as simple as passing out leaflets or setting up a table at an event to disseminate information can create change for farm animals.
-Surveys indicate that 93% of consumers disapprove of the mistreatment of farm animals.
-Activists campaigning on behalf of farm animals can show the public the true extent of injustice these animals endure so that they can make more compassion-fueled decisions.
+Something as simple as passing out leaflets or setting up a table at an event to disseminate information can create change for farmed animals.
+Surveys indicate that 93% of consumers disapprove of the mistreatment of farmed animals.
+Activists campaigning on behalf of farmed animals can show the public the true extent of injustice these animals endure so that they can make more compassion-fueled decisions.

 On World Day for Farmed Animals, activists hold educational events, demonstrations, and protests throughout the United States and other countries.
-This year, in-person events are happening in Ohio, Pennsylvania, Maryland, Massachusetts, New York, California, Oregon, Florida, Minnesota, and numerous virtual events.
+In-person events are happening all around the United States and Puerto Rico including Ohio, Pennsylvania, Maryland, Massachusetts, New York, California, Oregon, Florida, Minnesota, and numerous virtual events.
+There are also many activists around the globe who participate each year.

 FAST AGAINST SLAUGHTER